jackdewinter/pymarkdown/readme.md

 - use built in `is_x` functions instead of `token_name`
 - end tokens should all have start tokens that caused them?
 - why does fcb with only newlines and newlines with ws not fold down to text?
+  - coalesce with blank lines in fenced code block?
 - HTML and Fenced Blocks and better handling of capturing newlines to avoid counting token height

 - cases like 183 where first non-ws character is an inline specifier